 Inadequate plumbing in buildings throughout Charlotte and North Carolina

-73 counties in North Carolina lack a minimum housing code, as the state makes them optional, not mandatory.
-This means that tenants in these counties are largely without recourse when living in unsafe conditions.
+Seventy-three counties in North Carolina lack a minimum housing code, as the state makes them optional, not mandatory.
+This means tenants in these counties are largely without recourse when living in unsafe conditions.

 North Carolina recognizes two types of land users: trespassers and invitees.

-- A trespasser is a person who enters land without the permission of the owner, and they are afforded very little legal protection.
+- A trespasser is a person who enters land without the owner’s permission, and they are afforded very little legal protection.

-- An invitee is someone with permission or a right to be on a property, in which case the property owner has a duty to maintain the safety of the property for them, to varying degrees depending on the circumstances.
+- An invitee is someone with permission or a right to be on a property, in which case the property owner must maintain the safety of the property for them, to varying degrees, depending on the circumstances.

 The state suggests that landowners limit their liability from trespassers and invitees alike by: